kwaldenphd/plotly-intro-r/README.md

 # `plotly` basics

-ggplotly is a simple and effective way to augment an existing ggplot graphic, but in order to access the more advanced features of plotly we’ll need to construct graphics from scratch using the plot_ly function.
+`ggplotly` is a simple and effective way to augment an existing `ggplot` graphic, but in order to access the more advanced features of plotly we’ll need to construct graphics from scratch using the `plot_ly` function.

-The code below illustrates one way to create our previous scatterplot using plot_ly:
+The code below illustrates one way to create our previous scatterplot using `plot_ly`:
 ```R
 plot_ly(data = AmesHousing, type = "scatter",  mode = "markers", x = ~GrLivArea, y = ~SalePrice, color = ~BldgType)
 ```

 FIGURE 3

-Here, the argument type = "scatter" tells plotly to create a scatterplot, and the argument mode = "markers" plots the data-points as hoverable dots (rather than text labels or other characters).
+Here, the argument `type = "scatter"` tells plotly to create a scatterplot, and the argument `mode = "markers"` plots the data-points as hoverable dots (rather than text labels or other characters).

-You might also notice the ∼ character used in front of the variables we reference in the x, y, and color arguments.
+You might also notice the `∼` character used in front of the variables we reference in the `x`, `y`, and `color` arguments.

-This character tells plot_ly to look for that variable inside of the data.frame supplied in the data argument.
+This character tells `plot_ly` to look for that variable inside of the data.frame supplied in the `data` argument.

-Had we omitted it, plot_ly would look for vectors with those names in our global R environment.
+Had we omitted it, `plot_ly` would look for vectors with those names in our global `R` environment.

-Similar to ggplot, we can build-up plot_ly graphics by adding layers, though this time layers are added using the %>% operator.
+Similar to `ggplot`, we can build-up `plot_ly` graphics by adding layers, though this time layers are added using the `%>%` operator.

-In the example below, we add a scatterplot layer using a trace with type = "scatter", we then add another layer of lines to the plot (for illustration, this second layer of lines doesn’t have any practical use):
+In the example below, we add a scatterplot layer using a trace with `type = "scatter"`, we then add another layer of lines to the plot (for illustration, this second layer of lines doesn’t have any practical use):

 ```R
 plot_ly(data = AmesHousing) %>%